-Financial aid awards are called packages because they usually bundle multiple sources of assistance.
+Financial aid offers are called packages because they usually bundle multiple sources of assistance.

 Grants (also known as scholarships) are a form of aid that you do not have to repay.
 They are part of the aid package if there is remaining need after work, loans, and outside resources (private scholarships, tuition benefits, and other outside gifts) are applied.
 You may have one or more of the following as part of your aid package: